-On January 27, 2023, we entered into a second amended and restated secured revolving line of credit with Wells Fargo Bank, National Association, thereby changing certain terms and provisions, including extending the maturity date to February 28, 2025 (the "Wells Fargo Line of Credit").
+On January 27, 2023, we entered into a second amended and restated secured revolving line of credit with Wells Fargo Bank, National Association ("Wells Fargo"), thereby changing certain terms and provisions, including extending the maturity date to February 28, 2025 (the "Wells Fargo Line of Credit").

-On September 1, 2023, we added Commerce Corner to the Wells Fargo Line of Credit.
+On September 1, 2023, we added Commerce Corner to the Wells Fargo Line of Credit thereby adding RPT 1109 Commerce Corner, LLC, as a borrower under the Wells Fargo Line of Credit.

-On September 7, 2023, a wholly-owned indirect subsidiary of ours entered into a guaranteed maximum price construction contract in connection with the Commerce Expansion.
-Commerce Corner is a 259,910 rentable square-foot, 100% leased state-of-the-art, multi-tenant warehouse and distribution center which we acquired in 2014.
-The Commerce Expansion is expected to cost approximately \$29 million and construction commenced in the fourth quarter of 2023 with substantial completion expected to be achieved approximately 12 months later.
-The Commerce Expansion is being undertaken to accommodate the growth initiatives of Performance Food Group (NYSE: PFGC), who has entered into a 15-year lease with us to take possession of the Commerce Expansion space upon its substantial completion.
-In connection therewith, Performance Food Group's lease for its existing space at Commerce Corner has been similarly extended to be coterminous, bringing Performance Food Group's footprint to approximately 301,000 square feet once the Commerce Expansion is complete.
-Performance Food Group has one five-year extension option exercisable at least 180 days prior to the expiration of the 15-year lease.
+On September 7, 2023, a wholly-owned indirect subsidiary of ours entered into a guaranteed maximum price construction contract in connection with expanding the Commerce Corner property (the "Commerce Expansion").
+Commerce Corner was a 259,910 rentable square-foot, 100% leased state-of-the-art, multi-tenant warehouse and distribution center which we acquired in 2014.
+The Commerce Expansion increased the size of Commerce Corner by approximately 141,000 square feet and was completed in October 2024 for a cost of approximately \$26 million.
+The Commerce Expansion was undertaken to accommodate the growth initiatives of Performance Food Group, Inc. (NYSE: PFGC), who entered into a 15-year lease with us and took possession of the Commerce Expansion space in October 2024.
+In connection therewith, Performance Food Group's lease for its existing space at Commerce Corner was similarly extended to be coterminous, bringing Performance Food Group's footprint to approximately 301,000 square feet as of November 1, 2024.

 On December 27, 2023, we entered into a third amendment to the Wells Fargo Line of Credit (the "Third Amendment").
-The Third Amendment (1) added CIBC Inc. ("CIBC") to the credit facility as an additional lender; (2) increased the maximum commitment amount from \$100,000,000 to \$120,000,000; (3) allocated the maximum commitment amount between the Revolving Commitment and the Construction Commitment (each, as defined under the Wells Fargo Line of Credit); and (4) revised or suspended certain covenants.
-The maximum commitment amount of \$120,000,000 is bifurcated as follows: \$75,600,000 to the Revolving Commitment and \$44,400,000 to the Construction Commitment.
-The Revolving Commitment and Construction Commitment will both be allocated 70.83% to Wells Fargo and 29.17% to CIBC.
+The Third Amendment added CIBC Inc. ("CIBC") to the credit facility as an additional lender; increased the maximum commitment amount from \$100,000,000 to \$120,000,000; allocated the maximum commitment amount between the Revolving Commitment and the Construction Commitment (each, as defined under the Wells Fargo Line of Credit); and revised or suspended certain covenants.
+The maximum commitment amount of \$120,000,000 was bifurcated as follows: \$75,600,000 to the Revolving Commitment and \$44,400,000 to the Construction Commitment.
+The Construction Commitment fully funded the Commerce Expansion, and upon completion of the Commerce Expansion, the Construction Commitment was closed and the Revolving Commitment became \$120,000,000.
+The maximum commitment of \$120,000,000 is allocated 70.83% to Wells Fargo and 29.17% to CIBC.

 Pursuant to the Third Amendment, the Wells Fargo Line of Credit incurs interest based on the 30-day average of the secured overnight financing rate ("SOFR") plus a spread of 225 basis points.
 The term was extended from February 28, 2025 to December 27, 2025.
-We also continue to serve as guarantor to the Wells Fargo Line of Credit.
+We also continue to serve as guarantor against specified bad acts for the Wells Fargo Line of Credit.